questicle/questicle/editors/vscode/questicle-vscode/README.md

 code --install-extension questicle-vscode-0.0.1.vsix
 ```

 The extension looks for the `qk-lsp` binary in `target/debug/qk-lsp` relative to the workspace root.
-If you want to override the path, we can add a setting later.
+You can override using the setting `questicle.serverPath`.

+Format Document works out-of-the-box via the LSP.
+Use the Run command to execute the current .qk file in a terminal.